MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-byoca.md

 >[!NOTE]
 > Alternatively, you can use certmgr.msc or certlm.msc to export the individual public key for each CA in the private CA chain.
 Each of these files have a CER extension.

-## Step 3: Upload the signed certificate to enable the BYOCA Issuing CA
+## Step 3: Upload signed certificate to enable BYOCA issuing CA

 To complete the BYOCA Cloud PKI issuing CA *signing required* process and enable the CA in the cloud to start issuing certificates for Intune managed devices, you must have: